PINTO0309/onnx2tf/README.md

       Input names of ONNX that interrupt model conversion.
-      Interrupts model transformation at the specified input name and inputs the model partitioned into subgraphs. e.g.
+      Interrupts model transformation at the specified input name and inputs the model partitioned into subgraphs.
+      With `tflite_backend="flatbuffer_direct"`, this crops ModelIR and
+      treats the specified tensors as runtime inputs. e.g.
       input_names_to_interrupt_model_conversion=['input0','input1','input2']